Top Yakuza Movies - Essential Guide to Japanese Crime Cinema

 1973, Kinji Fukasaku

 Battles Without Honor and Humanity is Kinji Fukasaku’s groundbreaking and influential yakuza film, often referred to as the Japanese Godfather.
-The film marks the beginning of a series that chronicles the rise of post-war yakuza gangs in Hiroshima, focusing on the life of Shozo Hirono, a former soldier who becomes embroiled in the violent and chaotic world of organized crime.
+The film marks the beginning of a series that chronicles the rise of post-war yakuza gangs in Hiroshima, focusing on the life of Shozo Hirono, a former soldier who becomes embroiled in the violent and chaotic world of organized underworld.

 Fukasaku’s documentary-like direction captures the raw brutality and moral ambiguity of the yakuza’s ascent to power.
 Battles Without Honor and Humanity redefined the yakuza genre with its unflinching portrayal of the criminal underworld, setting a new standard for realism and narrative depth in Japanese cinema.